Monthly Archives: February 2026

 A trustee of one of the organisations not mentioned here wearily commented that it seemed government policy to let charities run the country.
 Scepticism in these circumstances is understandable, but it’s the spirit of bonhomie that will carry forward popular efforts to safeguard the local heritage.

-Nevertheless, there’s a danger that before the current cohort of volunteers feel their age, they need to encourage younger people to join in and offer their energy.
+Nevertheless, before the current cohort of volunteers feel their age, they need to encourage younger people to join in and offer their energy.

 That’s the vital challenge that must be addressed alongside the fundraising and the myriad practical tasks that keep the environment healthy.